 Gnocchi is fun.

 - Perfect for getting my kids to help with cooking.

 - More affordable and flavourful than store-bought gnocchi.

 I’m gluten-free… so I’ve written this as a gluten-free recipe.
-However, feel free to replace the chickpea flour and oat flour with your favourite wheat flour.
+However, feel free to replace the chickpea flour and oat flour with your favorite wheat flour.
 The gnocchi will be a bit stiffer and more pasta-like.
-If you’re using wheat flour, just don’t over mix or knead the dough since you don’t want it to be really dense and chewy.
+If you’re using wheat flour, just don’t over-mix or knead the dough since you don’t want it to be really dense and chewy.

 For an even EASIER dinner, use canned pumpkin instead of butternut squash.
-The gnocchi will be a deep orange colour with a deliciously pumpkiny flavour.
+The gnocchi will be a deep orange color with a deliciously pumpkiny flavor.